graphXDoses/UBOOT-Tools-of-Engagement/README.md

 ```
 pipenv shell
 ```
-After the virtual environment has been created, run this:
+After the virtual environment has been created, install dependencies:
 ```
 pipenv install
 ```